 Cold Steel is probably the mainstream knife company most closely associated with “tactical” knives.
 They make all kinds of crazy combat and self-defense oriented products: push daggers, swords, a kubotan that looks like a Sharpie, that kind of thing.
 But when it comes to actual rely-on-it-when-it-counts dependability and performance, Cold Steel’s the real deal.
 Their line of folders that have been designed with input from Andrew Demko includes his Tri-Ad lock design, which is a modification of a lockback that includes a stop pin fitted between the lock bar and the tang of the blade, which eliminates vertical blade play and reduces the effect of wear on the two surfaces.
 In practice it’s a very solid lock, with a characteristic “thwack” when it opens.
 The added strength of the Tri-Ad lock makes tasks that you wouldn’t normally put a knife through – like batoning – less likely to damage the knife.

 The Recon 1 is beefy but fits well in the pocket- two thick slabs of grippy G10 handle scales with two deep finger choils don’t require the use of steel liners, so the handle is pretty thin in the pocket while still having solid ergonomics.
 There’s a reversible tip down carry clip that’s set into a square recess for added stability.
 The blade on the Recon 1, like a lot of Cold Steel’s lineup, was recently upgraded from the old standby AUS-8 steel up to Carpenter CTS-XHP, a very high performance steel that’s got interesting chemistry.
 Compared to an industry stalwart like S30V, it’s got a bit more Carbon and Chromium, but also portions of Manganese, Nickel and Silicone giving it great hardness and wear resistance.
-It’s available as a spear point, clip point, or tanto – all blades come black DLC-coated – and either plain edge, partially, or fully serrated.
+It’s available as a spear point, clip point (like you see on bowie knives), or tanto – all blades come black DLC-coated – and either plain edge, partially, or fully serrated.
 The Recon 1 isn’t fancy, it doesn’t flip on bearings or have Mokuti anything.
 But it’s ergonomic, tough as nails, has a top notch blade steel, it’s thin enough to disappear in your pocket, and it’s yours for $100.
 A must-have.

 Yeah, you read that right.
 The ZT 0301 weighs more than half of a pound.
 This is what built the house of Zero Tolerance: ridiculously, meticulously overbuilt knives that you can bring into hell and back no worse for the wear.
 The ZT 0301 actually went out of production, and is back for a brief sprint run because retailers and consumers alike were upset it was gone – despite its old age.